hjwp/Test-Driven-Django-Tutorial/README.rst

     ----------------------------------------------------------------------
     Traceback (most recent call last):
       File "/home/harry/workspace/mysite/fts/test_polls_admin.py", line 12, in test_can_create_new_poll_via_admin_site
-        self.assertIn('Django Administration', body.text)
+        self.assertIn('Django administration', body.text)
-    AssertionError: 'Django Administration' not found in u"It worked!\nCongratulations on your first Django-powered page.\nOf course, you haven't actually done any work yet.
+    AssertionError: 'Django administration' not found in u"It worked!\nCongratulations on your first Django-powered page.\nOf course, you haven't actually done any work yet.
 Here's what to do next:\nIf you plan to use a database, edit the DATABASES setting in mysite/settings.py.\nStart your first app by running python mysite/manage.py startapp [appname].\nYou're seeing this message because you have DEBUG = True in your Django settings file and you haven't configured any URLs.
 Get to work!"

     ----------------------------------------------------------------------
     Ran 1 test in 4.754s